stutzlab/userme/README.md

     * 500 - server error

 * POST /token
-  * request json body: email, password
+  * request json body: email + password OR googleToken OR facebookToken
+    * social tokens are validated against providers and if valid will have the same effect as a valid password
   * response status
     * 200 - token created
     * 450 - invalid/inexistent email/password combination